-The four Spitfire core network nodes are connected through our multi-10 Gigabit Ethernet London rings.
-Redundant links significantly reduce the risk of a customer network outage with the rings providing resilience in the event of any individual link failure.
+The four Spitfire core network nodes are connected with a high capacity 100Gbps dedicated fibre ring.
+Redundant links significantly reduce the risk of a customer network outage with the ring providing resilience in the event of any individual link failure.

 Offering services from each of these locations means that customers can spread risk, for example by ensuring that backup circuits are terminated in a different network node to primary ones.

 Spitfire also operates a strict dual vendor network equipment strategy designed to protect against individual vendor failures.
 By using equipment from world leaders Juniper and Cisco we have ensured that as far as possible any vendor specific software issue will not bring down the entire network.